-- SOS Titanic has the deck scenes filmed on the Queen Mary, with no attempt to disguise the Cunarder's distinct differences from the White Star ship.
+- SOS Titanic has the deck scenes filmed on the Queen Mary, with no attempt to disguise the Cunard Line's distinct differences to the designs of White Star Line ships.

 - The 1953 Titanic film didn't even try to be accurate with the ship's interiors, relying on a stock "luxury ocean liner" setting.

 - Mega Shark vs. Giant Octopus.
 Stock Footage of an Iowa-class battleship is identified as a destroyer.
 The rest of the movie is equally ridiculous.
 The title does, after all, give a good indication of what type of movie it is.